Nervous About Crossdressing? Aveline Shares Her First-Time Story

 Puberty is confusing for everyone, and for me it raised even more questions.
 While my friends were discovering sports or chasing hobbies, I found myself curious about clothing — not just any clothing, but the clothes my sister and other women around me wore.

-The first time I remember actually trying something on was when I was staying at my father’s flat.
-He had a girlfriend at the time, and she kept a few belongings in a drawer.
+The first time I remember actually trying something on was when I was staying at my father’s flat My parents had separated for a short time and he had a girlfriend and she kept a few belongings in a drawer.
 One day, I opened it and found a delicate slip.
 I tried it on, and I’ll never forget the feeling of the fabric.

 It wasn’t just about clothing — it was about discovery.
 For the first time, I experienced how something as simple as fabric could change how I felt inside.